webifycms/dev-tools/README.md

 # OneCMS Code Sniffer

-OneCMS PHP code sniffer tool to automatically fix PHP Coding Standards.
+OneCMS PHP code sniffer tool to automatically fix PHP Coding Standards and it is a wrapper tool for the php-cs-fixer tool.

 ## Installation